AngeloJacobo/UberDDR4/projects/axku3_linux/README.md

 CPU-visible RAM.
 It boots to a Buildroot shell over USB-UART.
 No Ethernet, SD card or additional board hardware is needed.

-**Status:** the tested bitstream uses the master controller RTL and passes routed timing/DRC checks.
-A reproduced zero-file failure was traced to the pinned RV32 kernel allocating its unsafe final virtual page.
-Payload generation now reserves that 4 KiB page; this correction passed ten consecutive hardware program/upload/boot/test cycles and a further known-pattern check.
-Startup BIST remains disabled and its earlier failures remain open.
-The later banner payload, paced console and serial-timeout recovery passed two full hardware boots, including deliberate host pauses during upload, plus a live console check.
-See [RESULTS.md](RESULTS.md) for recorded results and limits.

 ## Where to start reading